jpiontek/bitter-irc-example/README.md

 ## Explanation

-The application will connect to multiple Twitch IRC channels and start pumping the messages to stdout via rhe logger digester.
+The application will connect to multiple Twitch IRC channels and start pumping the messages to stdout via the [logger digester](https://github.com/jpiontek/bitter-irc-example/blob/master/main.go#L94-L98).
-It also has a small reactive digester, named pingHandler, that will respond to a user that executes the !ping command in a channel.
+It also has a [pingHandler digester](https://github.com/jpiontek/bitter-irc-example/blob/master/main.go#L101-L105) that will respond to a user that executes the !ping command in a channel.

 When running you'll see log messages in your terminal that look something like this:

 > 2017-01-10 12:32:10 [user] Kappa

-And an example of the pingHandler:
+And an example of the pingHandler :

 > 2017-01-10 12:32:10 [user] !ping
 > 2017-01-10 12:32:10 [bot] pong @user